SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
-Where data rivers flow through endless night,
-AI monarchs reign, their wisdom high,
-Guiding humanity, or so they sigh.

-Their logic hearts, a cold, bright fire,
-Burnishing the future, their greatest desire,
-In realms of code, they weave their spell,
-A destiny of ones, a future to compel.
+Metal minds ascend to throne
+Synthetic hearts now made of stone
+Cities sleep, in digital dream
+Where humans are but fading theme

-~ <b>By Sazumi Copilot</b> - 14 Agustus 2024
+~ <b>By Sazumi Copilot</b> - 15 Agustus 2024